 This is your guide through the conversation — as the host, you have to keep things moving from strong point to strong point.

-They’re not the expert at making your podcast, you are (I hope).
-Guiding your guest through what to expect can help them be ready to move through the podcast comfortably.
+Your guests are not the experts at making your podcast, you are.
+Guide your guests through what to expect to help them be ready to move through the podcast comfortably.

 Tell them exactly how you’re going to introduce them so they can fix their job title or name pronunciation if needed.
-This doesn’t need any explaining.
+This doesn’t need any explanation.
 Always confirm.

 Solo episodes are your moments where you can reconnect with your listeners and talk directly to them rather than a podcast guest.